Oculus Go Development

 Your Quest VR app must meet or exceed these guidelines to be considered for distribution on the Oculus Store.

-Quest VRC descriptions are provided to help you get started on Quest development, but downloadable test plans are not available at this time.
+Quest VRC descriptions are provided to help you get started on development for apps that target Quest and Quest 2.
+Downloadable test plans are not available at this time.

 VRCs are dividing into categories of evaluation such as assets that accompany your app, its performance, function, and how it handles input.
 Following is the current list of VRCs.